On the stabilisation of locked tearing modes in ITER and other large tokamaks: Numerical model of the NTM temporal dynamics

+Most previous studies of NTM stabilisation for ITER have also made use of the Generalised Rutherford Equation \cite{de_lazzari_merits_2009, bertelli_requirements_2011, van_den_brand_integrated_2012, poli_criteria_2015, figini_assessment_2015}, albeit in a simplified form.
+More importantly, only one previous study \cite{van_den_brand_integrated_2012} considered the implications of island deceleration and mode locking on rotating island stabilisation, studying in that case the permitted time delay between mode seeding and EC stabilisation.

 An illustrative temporal evolution of island width and rotation is shown in Fig.~\ref{fig:temporal_evolution_NTM}, assuming a broadening factor of $3$.
 For RM stabilisation, both preemptive continuous power and modulated power are considered.
-The modulated power is turned on when the island width exceeds a detection threshold of $4$~cm, and it is assumed to be phased perfectly at $50\%$ modulation.
+For preemptive stabilisation, as considered e.g. by \cite{poli_electron_2018}, the power remains turned on at all times.
+The modulated power is turned on when the island width exceeds a detection threshold, assumed herein to be $w_\mathrm{detect}=4$~cm, following \cite{poli_electron_2018}.
+It is assumed that the modulated power is phased perfectly at $50\%$ modulation (which must be maintained while the island is decelerating).
 LM stabilisation is also considered, for which the power is turned on only after locking of the mode.
 For the sake of simplicity, a single launcher at $\phi = \phi_\mathrm{EF}$ is assumed.

-As can be seen in Fig.~\ref{fig:temporal_evolution_NTM}, in the absence of ECCD stabilisation the island locks after only $\sim 1.7$~s, at a small width of $\sim 9$~cm.
+As can be seen in Fig.~\ref{fig:temporal_evolution_NTM}, in the absence of ECCD stabilisation the island locks after only $\sim 1.7$~s, at a small width of $\sim 9$~cm, corresponding to $\sim 4.5\%$ of the minor radius.
 With $7.5$~MW employed, RM stabilisation with continuous power does not stabilise the NTM, only delaying the locking by $\sim 1$~s.
 In contrast, stabilisation of the RM with modulated power and of the LM is successful with $7.5$~MW.
-For the former, the power could not be reduced further as $\dot{w} \lesssim 0$ at detection, while the LM can be stabilised with a lower EC power.
-Also, for the modulated power the island width cannot be reduced below the detection threshold, and the power must remain on to prevent the island from growing and locking.
+For the modulated power case, the island width cannot be reduced below the detection threshold, and the power must remain on to prevent the island from growing and locking.
 The detection threshold width here is slightly below the critical island width for locking, and the island rotation slows and asymptotes to a lower frequency but does not lock.
 The power can be turned off for LM stabilisation once the island width is below the instability threshold.
+Here, the locked island is fully stabilised within only $1$~s after locking.